Try it free

-The following configuration example shows how you configure a Collector instance and its native batch processor to queue and batch OTLP requests and improve throughput performance.
+The following configuration example shows how you configure a Collector instance and the otlp_http exporter to queue and batch OTLP requests and improve throughput performance.

 Recommended configuration